FujiPy/CCI-and-Key-Economic-Indicators/README.md

 ### Please Note that this README.md file provides a brief summary and description of the project.

-### Please see the full Project Markdown File at this link:
+### Please see the full Project Markdown File at this link: [Markdown Link](https://github.com/FujiPy/CCI-and-Key-Economic-Indicators/blob/main/CCIMarkdown.md)

 **Author**: Max Fujimori